sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-04.md

 For this example, packets from `netflix.com` get a lower bandwidth (30%) and those from `zoom.com` get a higher bandwidth (70%).

-Quite similar to the architecture presented in last post:
+The following diagram summarizes the architecture described above:
 ```kroki{type=d2}
 direction: down